-Ever wonder what the average CMA salary in the USA is?
+Ever wonder what the average Certified Management Accountant salary is?

 If you’re interested in furthering your career in finance and accounting then it’s completely understandable that you would want to know your earning potential, and whether it justifies the CMA exam cost.

-If you live and work in the United States, I bet you wonder what your annual Certified Management Accountant salary could be.
+If you live and work in the United States, I bet you wonder what your annual salary could be in CMA accounting.

-Read on to learn all the details from the latest 2019 USA CMA Salary Survey.
+Read on to learn all the details from the 2020 USA CMA Salary Survey.

 IMA’s Certified Management Accountant Salary Survey

-This year marks the fifth annual Certified Management Accountant salary survey provided by the IMA.
+This year marks the sixth annual Certified Management Accountant salary survey provided by the Institute of Management Accountants (IMA).
 In addition to breaking down information by region, they also offer a global salary survey (check that out here!).

-For the purposes of this post we will be talking about the USA specific data first, then covering several other major regions of the world for which data is available.
+For the purposes of this post, we will be talking about the USA specific data first, then covering several other major regions of the world for which data is available.

-Half of these usable respondents hold the CMA certification and it was found that they earn 31% more than those without the certification.
+59% of these usable respondents hold the CMA certification and it was found that they earn 36% more than those without the certification.
 Of the non-CMA respondents, 75% plan to pursue the CMA credential, showing just how influential others view this designation.

 But let’s talk numbers…